phuongmydha/Classify-SMS-messages/README.md

 Using Machine Learning model: SVM, MaxEnt; and deep learning LSTM  model to classify sms message is ‘ham’ or ‘spam’

-Through the process of research and study, the team has developed a classification model for categorizing SMS messages into two types: ham and spam (useful and non-useful) using three models: SVM, LSTM, and Regularized Logistic Regression, utilizing libraries.
+Through the process of research and study, we has developed a classification model for categorizing SMS messages into two types: ham and spam (useful and non-useful) using three models: SVM, LSTM, and Regularized Logistic Regression, utilizing libraries.
 The results show that both models achieved relatively high accuracy.
-Additionally, the team applied the knowledge learned about Natural Language Processing to perform Text Mining (data extraction and processing of text data).
+Additionally, appl the knowledge learned about Natural Language Processing to perform Text Mining (data extraction and processing of text data).
 ## SVM
 Build a linear SVM classification model for the SMS Spam Collection dataset, with the parameter kernel='linear'.
 The runtime of the model is measured from the training process to the completion of prediction for the test set.
 ## MaxEnt - Using Regularized Logistic Regression